-Thinking about the upcoming Medicare annual election period probably makes your stomach hurt.
+Thinking about the upcoming Medicare annual election period (also called the Medicare Fall Open Enrollment period or Fall Annual Enrollment Period) probably makes your stomach hurt.
 Chances are that you’ve finally just relaxed into summer with family, and perhaps you’ve gotten some travel in.
-Who wants to think about Medicare plans for 2019?
-(This post has been updated for 2019).
+Who wants to think about Medicare plans for 2020?

 In the Medicare business, we can’t always accurately forecast what’s going to happen next year.
 As soon as you do, something changes it.
 So we suggest that you deal with your Medicare benefits the same way you always have.
 Take it ONE YEAR at a time.